 How Students Can Thrive During the College Admissions Process

-It’s the end of the school year, the time when admissions officers, college counselors, students, and parents typically breathe a sigh of relief that the college admission process is over for this year’s Seniors.
+It’s the end of the school year, the time when admissions officers, college counselors, students, and parents alike typically breathe a sigh of relief that the college admissions process is over for this year’s seniors.

-Even more importantly, our students are enrolling this fall at colleges they would describe as “best-fit” choices.
+Still, in the midst of this frenzy, our students had a very successful year.
+Most of them had good news early, and even more importantly, our students are enrolling this fall at colleges they would describe as “best-fit” choices.
 What do we mean?
-Best-fit colleges provide outstanding academics, of course, but also opportunities to broaden extracurricular, social, and personal horizons.
+Best-fit colleges provide outstanding academics, of course, but they also offer opportunities to broaden students’ extracurricular, social, and personal horizons.
 In short, our students are headed to communities where they can be happy and grow.

 So how did they do it?
 What do kids and families who found very different “best-fit” colleges have in common with one another?